Transition matrices for symmetric and quasisymmetric Hall-Littlewood polynomials: Introduction

 We now motivate our choice of the $\FQ_\alpha$ as the desired quasisymmetric analogue of the Schur functions.
 The Schur functions are the prototypical example of a symmetric function with combinatorial expansions in terms of both a collection of \emph{semistandard objects} (i.e., semistandard Young tableaux) and of \emph{standard objects} (i.e., standard Young tableaux).
 The first case is that of the classical expansion in terms of monomials weighted by the Kostka numbers.
 The second expansion (due to Gessel~\cite{gessel}) expresses the Schur functions in terms of fundamental quasisymmetric functions $\FQ_\alpha$.
 This expansion, which follows from the technique of \emph{standardization}, is indicated by the vertical line connecting $s_\mu$ and $\FQ_\alpha$ in Figure~\ref{fig:prism}.
 Such standardizations have been used recently to give $F$-expansions of various symmetric functions including plethysms of Schur functions~\cite{spleth}, the modified Macdonald polynomials~\cite{hag,HHL}, the Lascoux-Leclerc-Thibon (LLT) polynomials~\cite{llt}, and (conjecturally) the image of a Schur function under the Bergeron-Garsia nabla operator~\cite{nablaschur}.

 Given Hivert's construction, the following question arises.
 Is there an expansion of the $P_\lambda(t)$ in terms of the $G_\gamma(t)$, which would interpolate between the $F$-expansion of the $s_\mu$ at $t=0$ and the $M$-expansion of the $m_\nu$ at $t=1$?
 The main purpose of this paper is to provide such an expansion, as well as other change-of-basis matrices between different bases of the Hall algebra and the algebra of quasisymmetric functions.
-In terms of Figure~\ref{fig:prism}, we provide the middle vertical edge as well as the two remaining directed edges in the bottom face.
+In terms of Figure~\ref{fig:prism}, we provide the middle vertical edge as well as the reverses of the two downward directed edges in the bottom face (namely, from each of $\FQ_\alpha$ and $M_\beta$ to $G_\gamma(t)$).
 More specifically, our principal results are:

-\begin{enumerate} \item\emph{$G$-expansion of the $P$ basis.} In Theorem \ref{thm:mpg} we give an explicit combinatorial expansion of the Hall-Littlewood polynomials $P_{\lambda}(x;t)$ in terms of the Hivert quasisymmetric Hall-Littlewood polynomials $G_\gamma(x;t)$.
+\begin{enumerate} \item\emph{$G$-expansion of the $P$ basis.} In Theorem~\ref{thm:mpg} we give an explicit combinatorial expansion of the Hall-Littlewood polynomials $P_{\lambda}(t)$ in terms of the Hivert quasisymmetric Hall-Littlewood polynomials $G_\gamma(t)$.
 This provides the desired $t$-interpolation between Gessel's $F$-expansion of Schur polynomials (i.e., $t=0$) and the obvious expansion of $m_\nu$'s into $M_\beta$'s (i.e., $t=1$).
 A key step in our construction is to combine the two expansions described in the next two items.

 \item\emph{$F$-expansion of the $P$ basis.} One of the main tools for our calculations is the definition of a new class of tableaux, called \emph{starred tableaux}.
-With these, we give in Theorem~\ref{thm:skewP-to-FQ} a combinatorial expansion of the skew Hall-Littlewood polynomials $P_{\lambda/\mu}(x;t)$ in terms of the fundamental quasisymmetric functions $\FQ_\alpha$.
+With these, we give in Theorem~\ref{thm:skewP-to-FQ} a combinatorial expansion of the skew Hall-Littlewood polynomials $P_{\lambda/\mu}(t)$ in terms of the fundamental quasisymmetric functions $\FQ_\alpha$.
 A minor variation to our method gives a corresponding expansion for the dual Hall-Littlewood polynomials $Q_{\lambda/\mu}$ (see Theorem~\ref{thm:skewQ-to-FQ}).